kevinchs0808/GuessCountry/README.md

 ![plot](./my_ray_gnn_bucket/result/label_distribution.jpg)

+## Scaling the GNN Training with Ray on EC2

+Ray is a tool that can help to parallelize your model training.
+In this case, the model training can be parallelized based on two types of edges, which are "CONNECTED" and "LIKED".

+========= Procedure to Setup Ray Cluster on EC2 and Parallelize GNN on Ray Cluster will be written soon =========

 ## Next Step

-- Experiment with model training on AWS Sagemaker + Ray Cluster to see the real impact of Parallelization
 - Finetune the layers of the Neural Network Architecture to improve the model performance

 ## Citation